 Windows Registry Database can get corrupted resulting into BSOD.
 If this is the case, the easiest way to fix it would be with a top registry cleaner tool so you can get rid of all junk and corrupt registries.
 We advise you do this with a CCleaner Professional, that is if you don’t have a cleaner tool already.
 After you have launched it, scan your PC and repair everything.

 7. Faulty RAM

 The most common hardware failure is in RAM.
 A faulty ram can lead to BSOD.
 To find out if it works correctly, you will have to test it using special software.
-You can get software from third-party developers or use a Windows in-built tool.
+You can get the software from third-party developers or use a Windows in-built tool.

 8. Reinstalling Windows

 If nothing seems to work and you have tried everything and start to feel frustrated, don’t waste any more of your time and just reinstall your Windows.
-This will fix your issue with a certainty.
+This will fix your issue with certainty.
 Just locate “Reset this PC” and click “Get started“.
-You can also reinstall your PC with a bootable external drive like flash drive, external hard drive or DVD.
+You can also reinstall your PC with a bootable external drive like a flash drive, external hard drive or DVD.